dotnet/source-build/Documentation/sourcebuild-in-repos/new-dependencies.md

     1. There's probably an issue with source-building this package.
 Please talk to a [source-build team member](https://github.com/orgs/dotnet/teams/source-build-internal) about why that is and whether we can fix it.
-1. Is this a Microsoft repo that uses Arcade to build?
+1. Is this a repo that uses Arcade to build?
     1. Does the foreign repo depend on your repo, directly or indirectly? i.e. would adding the dependency create a cycle?
         1. This isn't necessarily a deal-breaker - it can sometimes be worked